What's New!

 the legionary pay and by providing the soldiers with benefits and facilities, including

-baths for the legion located in Albano.
+baths for the legion at Albano.

 In an attempt to gain his father's military reputation, he waged war against the Parthians, but his campaign was inconclusive and